Sylius/Sylius/docs/getting-started-with-sylius/custom-business-logic.rst

 |

 Amazing job!
 You've just provided your own logic into a Sylius-based system.
 Therefore, your store can provide a unique experience for your Customers.
-Basing on this knowledge, your ready to customize your shop even more and make it as suitable to your business needs as possible.
+Basing on this knowledge, you're ready to customize your shop even more and make it as suitable to your business needs as possible.

 Learn more